 Inspections and Maintenance

 Based on customer feedback, the satisfying Gulfstream ownership experience lasts long after the initial purchase.
-Gulfstream has topped customer service rankings every year since 2003 by providing top-notch product support, and that includes Gulfstream inspections and maintenance.
+Gulfstream has topped customer service rankings every year since 2003 by providing top-notch customer support, and that includes Gulfstream inspections and maintenance.
 Gulfstream’s highly trained technicians handle more than 7,000 visits annually, ranging from power systems and avionics to landing gear and windows.

 Servicing the aircraft is only one aspect of customer service.
 To ensure an efficient, productive visit, Gulfstream has private offices available for customers and staff to coordinate hotel, transportation and any other client needs.

 To further expedite service, Gulfstream has on-site engineering representatives designated by the Federal Aviation Administration for rapid approval of repairs and installations.